 Environmental Stewardship: At Hiraeth Press, we want to walk our talk.
 We want our books to not only educate and inspire but also to have lasting impact on both public awareness and conservation efforts.
 Each year we choose a nonprofit working on environmental issues to donate 1% of our annual profits to.
 Additionally, we often partner with organizations on individual books and donate $2 from each sale to support their mission.
 In 2013 our Feed the Bears! auction raised over a $1000 for the Wildlife Center of Virginia to provide food for bear cubs in the center’s care.

-At Hiraeth Press, we want to walk our talk.
-We endeavor to be as environmentally sustainable as possible, and will continue to raise our standards as we are able.
+Finally, we further “walk our talk” by producing books in an environmentally sustainable way.
 All of our titles are printed by Lightning Source, Inc., the leading industry provider of Print on Demand books.
-This means that unlike traditional publishers we do not print thousands of copies of books in advance, thus ensuring that every book printed goes directly into the hands of a reader.
+This means that unlike traditional publishers, we do not print thousands of book copies in advance.
+Every book printed goes directly into the hands of a reader.
 This saves paper.
-Furthermore, all of Lightning Source’s books are printed on paper with chain of custody certification from the Forest Stewardship Council, Sustainable Forestry Initiative, and the Programme for the Endorsement of Forest Certification.
-This ensures that, in every step of the process, from the tree to the reader’s hands, that the paper our books are printed on has come from sustainably managed forests.
+Furthermore, all our books are printed on paper with chain of custody certification from the Forest Stewardship Council, Sustainable Forestry Initiative, and the Programme for the Endorsement of Forest Certification.
+This ensures that in every step of the process–from the tree to printing press to the reader’s hands–our books do not contribute to deforestation.
 We also recognize that these certifications are imperfect at best and, wherever possible, better and more responsible choices will always be made.
-We want to be on the forefront of a dialogue about what the publishing industry will look like in an ecologically sustainable future.
+We want to be at the forefront of dialogue about what an ecologically-sustainable publishing industry will look like in future.

 About the Publishers